dyozie/pivotal-hd-docs/content/getting-started/spring-data-hadoop/wordcount_with_spring_hadoop.md

 </beans:beans>
 ```

-Spring Hadoop has the namespace, which is made default in the above xml.
 The configuration tag provides the location of HDFS and Jobtracker to submit the jobs.
 The Job is defined in the `applicationContext.xml` as shown above.
 The `configuration` element will override the default configuration properties.
 Custom properties can also be inclulded here and can be used in the mapper and reducer.